karschro/karschro.github.io/index.md

 </image>
 <h5>Postdoc neuroscientist and engineer</h5>

-I am currently a postdoctoral research scientist in the <a href = "http://churchland.zuckermaninstitute.columbia.edu"> Churchland Lab </a> at the Zuckerman Mind, Brain and Behavior Institute at Columbia University.
+I am a postdoctoral research scientist in the <a href = "http://churchland.zuckermaninstitute.columbia.edu"> Churchland Lab </a> at the Zuckerman Mind, Brain and Behavior Institute at Columbia University.

 My work is currently focused on cortical brain-machine interfaces, specifically the following: How can we leverage the statistical structure in cortical activity to build neural interfaces with higher performance and reliability?
 I am also interested in related topics in systems neuroscience, machine learning, and neural engineering.